A9 road (Scotland): Route

 In the north, beyond Inverness, the A9 designation has been transferred in response to construction of new bridges across the Moray Firth (the Kessock Bridge), the Cromarty Firth and the Dornoch Firth; and so that the A9 leads not to John o' Groats but to Scrabster Harbour, Thurso, where a government-supported ferry service takes traffic to and from Stromness in Orkney.
 Therefore, various towns and villages which were on the A9 are now seriously distanced from this trunk road.

 Between Perth and Inverness, the A9 forms part of Euroroute E15.
 Inverness is the northern terminus of this route.

-From Falkirk to Bridge of Allan the A9 runs through or near Bannockburn, Plean, Torwood, Larbert and Stirling.
+From Falkirk to Bridge of Allan the A9 runs through or near Camelon, Larbert, Torwood, Plean, Bannockburn and Stirling.